 For those interested in the pro version, you gain access to 60 countries, with servers in 110 major cities, more than enough to find one relatively close, if not closer to your current location.
 For general users, the free version should suffice; however, it does come with some limitations that long-term users may find doesn't entirely cover what they need.

-To start, the free version doesn't include dedicated Winflix servers - the servers used to bypass Netflix and other geo-restrictions.
+To start, the free version doesn't include dedicated Winflix servers - the servers used to bypass Netflix for example.
 On top of this, the data limitation, while generous, will often be too small for regular users or downloaders.